Trulicity (dulaglutide) is indicated

 Severe Gastrointestinal Disease: Use of Trulicity may be associated with gastrointestinal adverse reactions, sometimes severe.
 Trulicity has not been studied in patients with severe gastrointestinal disease, including severe gastroparesis, and is therefore not recommended in these patients.

 Diabetic Retinopathy Complications: Have been reported in a cardiovascular outcomes trial.
 Monitor patients with a history of diabetic retinopathy.

 The most common adverse reactions reported in ≥5% of Trulicity-treated patients in trials were nausea, diarrhea, vomiting, abdominal pain, decreased appetite, dyspepsia, and fatigue.

-Gastric emptying is slowed by Trulicity, which may impact absorption of concomitantly administered oral medications.
+Gastric emptying: Trulicity slows gastric emptying, which may impact absorption of concomitantly administered oral medications.
 Use caution when oral medications are used with Trulicity.
 Drug levels of oral medications with a narrow therapeutic index should be adequately monitored when concomitantly administered with Trulicity.
 In clinical pharmacology studies, Trulicity did not affect the absorption of the tested, orally administered medications to a clinically relevant degree.